1954–55 NHL season

 The 1954–55 NHL season was the 38th season of the National Hockey League.
+Six teams played 70 games each.
 The Detroit Red Wings were the Stanley Cup champions as they defeated the Montreal Canadiens four games to three in the best-of-seven final series.
 The Canadiens were without star forward Maurice 'Rocket' Richard who had been suspended for the playoffs, a suspension which led to the March 17, 1955 "Richard Riot" in Montreal.

 League business

 Art Ross announced at the league governors meeting that his connection with Boston would terminate at the end of September.
 As this would be his last appearance at a league meeting, he took the opportunity to thank the governors and others associated with the league during the 30 years of his being officer of the Boston club for the kindness, courtesy and cooperation he had received, and extended his good wishes for the continued success of the league.
 Conn Smythe and Frank Selke voiced the good wishes of all present to Ross on his retirement.

 Prior to the season, Red Wings head coach Tommy Ivan left Detroit to become general manager of the Chicago Black Hawks, and Jimmy Skinner replaced him behind the bench in the Motor City.
 One of the first things Ivan did at Chicago was to establish an extensive farm system, something the Black Hawks never had.